openlookeng/hetu-core/hetu-docs/en/develop/example-http.md

 # Example HTTP Connector

 The Example HTTP connector has a simple goal: it reads comma-separated data over HTTP.
-For example, if you have a large amount of data in a CSV format, you can point the example HTTP connector at this data and write a SQL query to process it.
+For example, if you have a large amount of data in a CSV format, you can point the Example HTTP Connector at this data and write a SQL query to process it.

 ## Code

-The Example HTTP connector can be found in the `presto-example-http` directory in the root of the openLooKeng source tree.
+The Example HTTP Connector can be found in the `presto-example-http` directory in the root of the openLooKeng source tree.

 ## Plugin Implementation

-The plugin implementation in the Example HTTP connector looks very similar to other plugin implementations.
+The plugin implementation in the Example HTTP Connector looks very similar to other plugin implementations.
 Most of the implementation is devoted to handling optional configuration and the only function of interest is the following:

 ``` java
 @Override